ReemNeama/eventati_book/providers_organization_status.md

    - suggestion_provider.dart
    - service_recommendation_provider.dart
    - comparison_provider.dart
+   - comparison_saving_provider.dart

 4. Next steps:
-   - Continue adding documentation to remaining provider class:
-     - comparison_saving_provider.dart
+   - All provider classes have been documented! ✅
    - Continue to monitor for any issues related to the provider organization changes

 ## Migration Strategy